 If you own a RESIDENTIAL HOMESTEAD property, enter the Estimated Market Value below to see the estimated tax impact.If you own COMMERCIAL/INDUSTRIAL property, enter the Estimated Market Value below to see the estimated tax impact.

-If you own AGRICULTURAL, timber land or other types of property, we recommend you contact Ehlers.
+If you own a resort, timber land, agricultural or OTHER TYPES OF PROPERTY, we recommend you contact Ehlers.

 Effective for taxes payable in 2018, this property tax credit will provide owners of agricultural property with a 40% credit for the taxes attributable to school district debt service for all agricultural property, except for the house, garage, and one acre.
 This ongoing credit will be directly deducted from property taxes owed and applies to debt service taxes for all types of existing and future building bonds for construction and renovation projects.
 The credit is automatically deducted on the tax statement and is included in the tax impact estimates provided by Ehlers.